The Cloud Assumption That Doesn't Hold at the Grid Edge

 Conclusion

-For grid-critical infrastructure, the question isn't whether to deploy AI monitoring — it's whether your monitoring architecture respects the safety and sovereignty requirements of the assets it protects.
+For grid-critical infrastructure, the question is not whether to deploy AI monitoring.
+It is whether the monitoring architecture respects the safety and sovereignty requirements of the assets it protects.

 Cloud-first AI works for customer support chatbots and business analytics.
 It doesn't work when milliseconds matter, when data sovereignty is legally mandated, and when the consequences of a detection failure are measured in megawatts and millions of dollars.